anyaevostinar/anyaevostinar.github.io/classes/361-w21/syllabus.md

 Look back at those questions as you work through more activities, and if you aren't able to resolve the questions on your own, ask about them on the forum.
 * Take notes:
 Research has shown that writing things down in your own words helps you to remember and understand it better.
-Take handwritten notes when watching videos and reading from the textbook.
+Take handwritten notes when watching videos and reading.
 Research has also shown that handwritten instead of typed notes help you retain the information better.
-* Pay attention to longer-term homework assignments and start early:
+* Pay attention to longer-term assignments and start early:
-When I've asked students what advice they'd give to future 201 students, the most common thing they said was to start the homework early!
-The homeworks are likely slightly longer than you experienced in intro, as the goal is to help you learn to create more complex programs and make design decisions.
+I deliberately have pieces of the final project due throughout the term so that you are steadily working on it.
 By starting early, you have more opportunities to work through problems that come up and time to ask for help!
-Even if you can't immediately start on the homework, read over the prompt so that your brain can start thinking about it in the background; it really does help!
+Even if you can't immediately start on the assignment, read over the prompt so that your brain can start thinking about it in the background; it really does help!
 * Ask questions and reach out for help:
 Even though we aren't face to face this term, there are still lots of ways to get help.
 If you have a question about something, chances are other people do too.
 By asking questions during our synchronous Q&A time, on the forum, and in office hours, you'll keep up with the course and gain a deeper understanding of the concepts.

 ## Late Policies
-Because I know that personal or tech difficulties may arise at times during the term, all homework assignments have a 48-hour, no questions asked extensions policy.
+Because I know that personal or tech difficulties may arise at times during the term, all assignments have a 48-hour, no questions asked extensions policy.
 If you have a tech issue, a health issue, or some other issue that impedes making the deadline, use this policy.
 You just need to notify me that you're using the policy before the deadline.
 If you are unable to notify me, please just still let me know when you are able and I'll work with you.
 Extensions beyond the 48-hour policy will only be considered in extenuating circumstances.

-Activities and quizzes do not have a built in extensions policy.
+Activities and labs do not have a built in extensions policy.
 If something is interfering with your ability to do your work, please reach out.
 Generally, late work outside of the 48 hour homework extension will not be accepted unless we have had a conversation and I agree that an extension makes sense.
 If at all possible, this conversation should occur prior to the late work (you might have this conversation in writing via email), and if that is not possible, you should reach out to me as soon as possible after you realize that extenuating circumstances will lead the work to be late.